RE covers a large set of instruments from financial and non-financial portfolios in different industries:

 -

-- A regression is then used to find a pricing expression, including known factor sub-sets, weights and functions, such as exp, log, power, etc.
+- A regression is used to find a pricing expression, including known factor sub-sets, weights and functions, such as exp, log, power, etc.